 Additionally, in 2004 Laurie began a relationship with Lane Home Furnishings appearing as their spokesperson through national commercials and in-store appearances to launch Lane’s independent furniture stores across the country.
 Other commercial work involves Zaxby’s in 2007.

 In November of 2005, fans were able to purchase Laurie’s first book, Discovering Home – Find Your Personal Style, which takes the reader through her personal, documented journey of renovation and design of her mid-century home.
 The book was recognized by The Library of Congress in 2006 with a National Book Award nomination, making it a “how to” manual for anyone wanting to plan, shape and redefine a space in their house.

 January 2009 marked the release of Laurie’s lighting line with the Charleston manufacturer Quoizel Lighting.
 Laurie’s collection, Illuminations, classic design for a modern life, is currently available through retailers nationwide, including Lowes.
 Laurie also served as the on camera spokesperson for the American Lighting Association in 2011.

 Laurie has appeared on The View, several times on The Today Show, where she decorated Katie Couric’s office, and has been featured in numerous magazines, such as House Beautiful, House & Garden, Metropolitan Home, Better Homes and Gardens, Southern Living, Woman’s Day, Guidepost, O Magazine and People.
-Laurie currently resides in Jackson, MS with her two children Gibson, 13 and India, 9.
+Laurie currently resides in Memphis, TN with her two children Gibson, 15 and India, 11.